grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 The `storage` block defined in the `values.yaml` file configures the storage that Tempo uses for trace storage.

 The procedure below configures MinIO as the local storage option managed by the Helm chart.
-However, you can use a other storage provides.
+However, you can use another storage provider.
 Refer to the Optional storage section.

 {{< admonition type="note" >}}